dappforce/subsocial-web-app/README.md

 ### Option A: Run in a DEV mode

-A dev mode supports hot deploys – this is very helpful when developing UI, but it takes some time in seconds when it compiles after you made changes to the source code of the app.
+A dev mode supports hot reloads – this is very helpful when developing UI bacuse you can see changes in your browser without restarting the app.
+But it takes some time (in seconds) compile updated parts of the app, after you made changes to the source code.

 ```sh
 ./run-dev.sh